-The RSPB nature reserve at Arne is perfect for either a short stroll through the woodland or a full day out walking and exploring.
+The RSPB nature reserve at Arne is perfect for both a short stroll through the woodland or a full day out walking and exploring.

 Children and family activities at Arne